Our Disciplic Succession:

 yahi sarvatma-bhavena, maya sya hy akuto-bhayah

-"Take shelter of Me and you will get the love, beauty, charm and ecstasy for which you are searching.
-But you must keep faith in My words or you will not get what you want."
+“Take shelter of Me and you will get the love, beauty, charm and ecstasy which you are searching for.
+But you must keep faith in My words, otherwise you will not get what you want.”

 Another important verse is: